UniMath/agda-unimath/CODINGSTYLE.md

   All four syntaxes are in use in the library, although when possible we try to avoid general pattern matching lambdas, i.e. syntaxes 3 and 4.
 If need be, we prefer pattern matching using the `where` keyword over the `{...}` syntax.
-  Note that whenever syntax 3 or 4 appear in a definition, it should be marked as `abstract`.
+  Note that whenever syntax 3 or 4 appear in as part of a construction, the definition should be marked as `abstract`.
 If computation is necessary for a definition that has these syntaxes in them, this suggests the relevant lambda expression(s) deserve to be factored out as separate definitions.

 ## Code comments